 The Governance Committee facilitates an annual assessment of each director's Board performance, the performance of the Board as a whole and the performance of each of the Board's standing Committees.
 The Board and each of its standing Committees perform an annual self-assessment as part of the Board evaluation process.
 As part of this annual assessment, the Board may engage an independent governance consultant to facilitate the assessment process and to provide an unbiased perspective on the effectiveness of the Board and its standing Committees as well as director performance, Board succession planning and Board dynamics.
-The contributions of individual directors are considered by the Governance Committee as part of its determination of whether to recommend their nomination for reelection to our Board.
+The contributions of individual directors are considered by the Governance Committee as part of its determination of whether to recommend their nomination for re-election to our Board.
 The Board assessment process also includes a separate evaluation of the Non-executive Chairman.

 The Non-executive Chairman conveys the results of individual director evaluations to the individual director.
-The Governance Committee Chair conveys the results of the Non-executive Chairman's evaluation to the Non-executive Chairman and the overall assessment on the Board and its Committees to the full Board.
+The Governance Committee Chair conveys the results of the Non-executive Chairman's evaluation to the Non-executive Chairman.
+The Governance Committee Chair also conveys the results of the Non-executive Chairman's evaluation and the overall assessment of the Board and its Committees to the full Board.
 Each Committee conducts an annual self-assessment, and each Committee Chair reports the assessment to the Governance Committee and full Board.